 Those shoes were a product of Sebastian’s family, who have been creating functional footwear for over four decades, ever since his father realised there had to be a better way.

-Most running shoes are made on a symmetrical last, meaning they are ‘pointed’ at the front and have a tendency of ‘squeezing’ the toes together.
-This is what Sebastian has found to be root cause of pretty much every pain, injury and discomfort runners suffer.
+Most running shoes are ‘pointed’ at the front and have a tendency to ‘squeeze’ the toes together.
+This is what Sebastian has found to be the root cause of pretty much every pain, injury and discomfort runners suffer.

 “All of these negative effects of running happen because we are moving on an unstable or dysfunctional basis, an issue which is caused by the symmetrical shoe shape.”

 Joe Nimble tackles this issue by helping runners to regain and maintain their natural foot function.
-The solution is achieved with an innovative asymmetrical last that is designed to reflect the shape of the human foot.
+The solution is an innovative asymmetrical design that is designed to reflect the shape of the human foot.

-“It’s wide at the front, it has a flat toe box that supports and stabilizes the forefoot, and supports the natural function of the big toe,” says Sebastian.
+“It’s wide at the front, it has a flat toe box that supports and stabilises the forefoot, and supports the natural function of the big toe,” says Sebastian.

-“Every single person, no matter what they do, needs toe freedom,” he continues.
+“Every single person, no matter what they do, needs toe freedom.”

-“The structure of Joe Nimble shoes helps to reverse problems associated with dysfunctional, symmetrical footwear—hallux valgus, squished toes in the front, flat foot or a high rigid arches.”
+“The structure of Joe Nimble shoes helps to reverse problems associated with dysfunctional, symmetrical footwear – hallux valgus, squished toes in the front, flat foot, or high, rigid arches.”

-Joe Nimble started life with orthopedic design in mind.
+Joe Nimble started life with orthopaedic design in mind.

-However, their Toe Freedom innovation is now being applied directly to technical shoes, and in partnership with Michelin, the company has worked tirelessly to create the ultimate functional running shoe.
+However, the toe freedom innovation is now being applied directly to technical shoes, and in partnership with MICHELIN, the company has worked tirelessly to create the ultimate functional running shoe.

 “We wanted to combine an intelligent midsole with a high performance outsole to deliver an optimal running experience.
 The aim is to reduce overstriding and discomfort, and maximise performance on unforgiving surfaces,” says Sebasatian.

-“Together with Michelin, we have developed the ideal density that lets runners take shorter strides with a higher cadence, but keep the center of gravity when the foot is being placed on the ground.
-This is when the most impact is on the foot, right under the center of gravity of the body—especially when running on harder surfaces.”
+“Together with MICHELIN, we have developed the ideal density that lets runners take shorter strides with a higher cadence, but keep the center of gravity when the foot is being placed on the ground.
+This is when the most impact is on the foot, right under the centre of gravity of the body – especially when running on harder surfaces.”

 “Michelin’s know-how has been absolutely pivotal in the development of a shoe which will allow the people to spend more time on the road doing their favorite thing, all thanks to the performance innovation that the shoes delivers to them.”

-Designed to Joe Nimble’s design philosophy, the shoe is based on a biomechanical concept from Lee Saxby (Biomechanist, running coach and the creator of the Functional Foot Map), and features a unique Michelin outsole for premium stability, durability and traction when running.
-“More sweat, less tears” is the endgame—and Joe Nimble have delivered.
+Designed to Joe Nimble’s philosophy, the shoe is based on a biomechanical concept from Lee Saxby (Biomechanist, running coach and the creator of the Functional Foot Map), and features a unique Michelin outsole for premium stability, durability and traction when running.
+“More sweat, less tears” is the endgame – and Joe Nimble have delivered.

 – Sebastian Bär, Head of Joe Nimble